5 Media Interview Mistakes: That Could Crucify Your Career

-Don’t make these five mistakes.
+Don’t make these five media interview mistakes:

 Many people I media train waffle.
 They meander off into a tangent or blurt out a thought that just came into their head in the heat of the moment, instead of carefully planning their messages and delivering them.

 A while back I saw the movie Fair Game about the Valerie Plame story.
 When Plame spoke to one of her contacts overseas from whom she wanted information she was firm as a mountain, soft as breeze, fluid as water.
 She was never harsh, but she got her way.
 She knew her facts so when she spoke to one of her own team members or someone whose cooperation she wanted she quietly, but firmly repeated her request.